hakkiyagiz/turkish-stopwords/README.md

 ## Summary

-This collection of words is compiled from [6 different sources](src/lib/stopwords/sources.md) and reduced to 472 unique words.
+This collection of words are compiled from [6 different sources](src/lib/stopwords/sources.md) and reduced to 472 unique words.

 ## Installing